Maharaja Sayajirao University of Baroda: Faculty of Pharmacy

 The Faculty of Pharmacy was established in 2015.
 Prior to that, it was a department under the Faculty of Technology and Engineering.
-The faculty was ranked 14 in India by the National Institutional Ranking Framework (NIRF) pharmacy ranking in 2020.

 Prof M R Yadav is the founder dean of Faculty of Pharmacy.

 Library

 The Hansa Mehta Library was established in 1950.
+This library is considered to be one of the biggest and the richest libraries of India.
+Approximately 3,500 books are preserved in this collection, which includes some noteworthy titles that are out of print.
+The library contains 6,31,735 volumes (including bound journals).

 Oriental Institute

 The institute was established in Baroda on 1 September 1927.
 It operated from the Central Library before it was shifted to a separate building near the palace.
 It is known for the seven volumes of the critical edition of Ramayana that it published between 1951 and 1975, a part of a 25-year project sponsored by the University Grants Commission (UGC).
 The text was later the reference source for Ramayan, the popular TV series by Ramanand Sagar that originally ran in 1987–88.

 One of the oldest manuscripts preserved at the institute is Ayodhya Mahatmya, written by Harishankar in 1656 AD, part of the collection of over 10,000 manuscripts of Maharaja Sayajirao Gaekwad III, who first conceptualized the institute in 1893, inspired by the opening of the Oriental Research Institute Mysore in 1891, established by then Maharaja of Mysore Chamaraja Wodeyar, and a close friend.
-A road was named after as Chamaraja Road in Vadodara and Sayajirao Road in Mysore to emmark the friendship between Maharaja Sayajirao Gaekwad III and Chamaraja Wodeyar.
+A road was named after as Chamaraja Road in Vadodara and Sayajirao Road in Mysore to embark the friendship between Maharaja Sayajirao Gaekwad III and Chamaraja Wodeyar.
 Chamaraja Road starts from Eastern gate of Lakshmi Vilas Palace and has the prominent landmarks like Kirti Stambh, Khanderao Market and others before terminating near Bhagat Singh Chowk.

 The Oriental Institute organizes seminars and conferences for research in Oriental studies.